Ferrier, Kathleen (Mary)

 - Alan Blyth

-(b Higher Walton, Lancs., 22 April 1912; d London, 8 Oct 1953).
+(b Higher Walton, Lancs., April 22, 1912; d London, Oct 8, 1953).
 English contralto.
 She intended to become a pianist and it was only in 1937, after winning the contralto class at the Carlisle Festival, that she considered a career as a singer and studied with J.E.
 Hutchinson and then Roy Henderson.
 During the war years, touring the provinces and singing with the Bach Choir in London, she established herself among England’s leading concert artists.
-She made her stage début as Lucretia in the first performance of Britten’s ...
+She made her stage début as Lucretia in the first performance of Britten’s The Rape of Lucretia at Glyndebourne in 1946, and the following year sang Gluck’s Orpheus there.
+These remained her only operatic roles.